GrantS2S/website/content/help/guides/console-user-roles.md

 - View Customers
 - Has the ability to login as a sales representative to the B2B platform via the console on behalf of a customer to create orders for them.

-The Read Only user does not have access to the following on the console:
+The Customer Read Only user does not have access to the following on the console:

 - Add / Import Customers
 - View Orders